georgewoodall82/psx-pi-smbshare-updated/README.md

 [![Play PS2 Games Over SMB Using Raspberry Pi 3b+ and psx-pi-smbshare (2019)](https://img.youtube.com/vi/Ilx5NYoUkNA/0.jpg)](https://www.youtube.com/watch?v=Ilx5NYoUkNA)

+> **Note:** Ensure you are using the latest version of Open PS2 Loader (OPL), downloaded from [here](https://github.com/ps2homebrew/Open-PS2-Loader/releases).
+Older versions are known to give error 300.

 ## How it works
 psx-pi-smbshare is a collection of shell scripts for the Raspberry Pi.
 It can run a [Samba](https://en.wikipedia.org/wiki/Samba_(software)) share, a pi-compatible build of [ps3netsrv](https://github.com/dirkvdb/ps3netsrv--), and can reconfigure the ethernet port to act as a router.
 This gives low-latency, direct access to the Samba service through an ethernet cable connection between a PS2/PS3 and Raspberry Pi.
 This configuration is achieved by running [setup.sh](/setup.sh).